Small Business Tax Loopholes: Minimize Your Tax Burden

 The most efficient way to pay yourself in an LLC is to treat yourself as a W-2 employee.
 This method allows you to receive a paycheck as any other employee would.

-Can I use my LLC to reduce my personal income tax?
+Can I use my LLC to reduce my income tax?

 LLCs can write off several expenses as business expenses to lower one’s income tax.
 However, you need to present evidence to justify these write-offs to avoid problems with the IRS.